Usage

 -M class

-Enable emission of LLDP-MED frame.
+Enable emission of LLDP-MED frames.
 Depending on the selected

 class, the standard defines which set of TLV should be trans-

 mitted.
 See section 10.2.1.
-Some devices may be strict about
+Some devices may be strict in this

-this aspect.
-The class should be one of the following value:
+aspect.
+The class should be one of the following values:

 1 Generic Endpoint (Class I)